 Clip on thermal scopes were developed for the US Military forces to answer the need to have a single weapon that can be used day or night without the need to rezero.
 A clip on scope is an amazing piece of optical engineering that allows you to “clip on” a thermal scope in front of your daytime optic.
 This turns your standard optical scope into a thermal scope.
 When you are done with thermal shooting take off the clip on scope and you are back to your daytime optic.
 The magic part is that you do not have to rezero your weapon at any time.
 As long as your daytime scope starts off on target then the clip on will be on target.
 This is the hot new technology and the way forward.
 You only need a single weapon and you get to use the shooting system that you are most comfortable with but now it has thermal capability.

-How does thermal technology work in a thermal weapon sight?
+How does thermal infrared imaging scope technology work in a thermal weapon sight?